SquareScreamYT/conlangs/README.md

 #### Deriving Words

 1. Start by obtaining a word (typically from a Germanic or Slavic language).
 For this example we will use the root word for "to duck" in German: "tauch".
+2. Turn all voiced phonemes to their voiceless counterparts.
+Change all rhotic consonants to l or w.
-2. The word "tauch" can be written in Nimine's orthography as "tauk".
+3. The word "tauch" can be written in Nimine's orthography as "tauk".
 However, it does not fit the phonotactics.
-3. First, merge diphthongs into a monophthong.
+4. First, merge diphthongs into a monophthong.
 Most of the time, take the 2 vowels and mark the middle of it (eg. e and o gives ə) then fing the closest vowel.
 Here are the most used ones:
    * ai -> e
    * au -> o
    * oi -> e